Gabriele Lucci

 Projects

-My own self-hosted cloud infrastructure
+My own self-hosted "cloud"

 • a bunch of Fediverse nodes (Mastodon, GoToSocial)